-The archaeology of the development site as a whole will be considered, if/when, any exposed archaeology is examined.
+The archaeology of the development site as a whole will be considered when any archaeology exposed is examined.

 All remains of potential interest will be recorded and finds retained, regardless of date.

 If archaeological features are discovered, work will cease in the immediate area until the archaeologist has been able to fully inspect the feature and determine its importance.